AndersDeath/diary2/000-current.md

 # 02 März - Samstag - Berlin - 529 Tag der Einwanderung - Sunny

 I like Saturdays.
 Ususally I do not do anything these days.
 Today we were at new national gallery here.
 It's a museum that focuses on DDR and FRG art.
 The difference between two camps is reflected very well.
 After that we came back home and spent time there.
 Besides that I bought another vinyl.
+It's Red Hot Chilly Peppers Mother's Milk.
+I like this classic album very much and hapyy to have it in my collection.